This Green Hell

 (Dead Tree Book)Report availability issues to firstname.lastname@example.org

 Greig Beck grew up across the road from Bondi Beach in Sydney, Australia.
 His early days were spent surfing, sunbaking and reading science fiction on the sand.
 He then went on to study computer science, immerse himself in the financial software industry and later received an MBA.
-Greig is the director of a software company but still finds time to write and surf.
+Today, Greig spends his days writing, but still finds time to surf at his beloved Bondi Beach.
 He lives in Sydney, with his wife, son and an enormous black German shepherd.Find out more